griffithlab/genviz.org/_posts/0007-01-01-DifferentialExpression.md

 library(DESeq2)
 ```
 ### Input data
 Input data for [DEseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) consists of un-normalized sequence read counts at either the gene or transcript level.
 No normalization of this data is needed because [DEseq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) internally corrects for factors, specifically library size using these raw counts.
-The tool [HTseq](http://htseq.readthedocs.io/en/release_0.9.0/) can be used to obtain this information and is what was used for our [example data](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/DifferentialSecondaryDataFiles.RnaSeq/raw-counts), let's go ahead and load this data and the [sample information](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/ExperimentDesignFile.RnaSeq/experiment-design) into R.
+The tool [HTseq](http://htseq.readthedocs.io/en/release_0.9.0/) can be used to obtain this information and is what was used for our [example data](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/DifferentialSecondaryDataFiles.RnaSeq/raw-counts), let's go ahead and load this data and the [sample information](https://www.ebi.ac.uk/gxa/experiments-content/E-GEOD-50760/resources/ExperimentDesignFile.RnaSeq/experiment-design) into R. If you look at the data, individual 2 appears to be associated with two normal samples.
+This is contrary to the described experimental design so we will remove this individual.

 ```R
 # Read in the raw read counts